Ledbury Celebration – 5th July – full programme now available

 And a feast of musical entertainment…

-Why not book in for a session of poetry at Ledbury Poetry Festival on the last day of the festival?
-Programme at https://ledburypoetry.org.uk/home/whats-on/
+• Why not book in for a session of poetry at Ledbury Poetry Festival on the last day of the festival?
+Find the programme at https://ledburypoetry.org.uk/home/whats-on/

-This event is organised by Ledbury Food Group, Ledbury Poetry and Ledbury Town Council.
+This event is organised and funded by Ledbury Food Group, Ledbury Poetry and Ledbury Town Council.

-You are invited to Ledbury’s very friendly and local food and drink festival with added poetry and music taking place again in the historic setting of St Katherine’s, Ledbury by the 15th century Master’s House on Sunday 6th July – the last day of the Ledbury Poetry Festival.
+Ledbury’s very friendly and local food and drink festival with added poetry and music takes place again in the historic setting of St Katherine’s, Ledbury by the 15th century Master’s House on Sunday 5th July – the last day of the Ledbury Poetry Festival.

-This vibrant event has become a highlight for both residents and visitors alike, offering a delightful array of attractions.
+This joyful event has become a highlight for both residents and visitors alike, offering a delightful array of attractions.

 You will discover: